Super Bowl V: Fourth quarter

-Three plays later, on the first play of the fourth quarter, Morrall threw an interception to Howley in the end zone to preserve the Cowboys' 13–6 lead.
+However, three plays later, on the first play of the fourth quarter, Morrall threw an interception to Howley in the end zone to preserve the Cowboys' 13–6 lead.

 After forcing the Cowboys to punt, the Colts regained the ball on their own 18-yard line, still trailing 13–6.
-Aided by a pass interference call and a 23-yard completion, the Colts advanced into Dallas territory.
-Another pass interference call against the Cowboys gave the Colts a first down at the Dallas 39-yard-line.
-A run by Nowatzke moved the ball to the 31-yard line.
+Aided by a pass interference penalty on Dallas safety Charlie Waters and a 23-yard pass from Morrall to Jefferson, the Colts advanced into Dallas territory.
+A second pass interference penalty, which was called on defensive back Cornell Green, gave the Colts a first down at the Dallas 39-yard-line.
+An 8-yard run by Nowatzke moved the ball to the 31-yard line.
 The Colts then attempted to fool the Cowboys with a flea-flicker, resulting in one of the oddest plays in Super Bowl history.
-Running back Sam Havrilak took a handoff and ran right, intending to lateral the ball back to Morrall, but Pugh stormed into the backfield and prevented him from doing so.
-Havrilak (who played quarterback at Bucknell) then threw a pass intended for Mackey, but it was caught instead by Hinton, who promptly took off for the end zone.
-However, as Hinton raced toward a touchdown, Cowboys defensive back Cornell Green stripped him from behind at the 11.
-The loose ball bounced wildly in the field of play, evading recovery attempts by six different players until it was eventually pushed 20 yards through the back of the end zone for a touchback, thus returning the ball to the Cowboys at their 20.
+Havrilak took a handoff and ran right, intending to lateral the ball back to Morrall, but Pugh stormed into the backfield and prevented him from doing so.
+Havrilak (who played quarterback at Bucknell University) then threw a pass intended for Mackey, but it was caught instead by Hinton, who promptly took off for the end zone.
+However, Green stripped Hinton from behind at the 11, and the loose ball bounced wildly into the end zone, evading recovery attempts by six different players until it was eventually pushed through the back of the end zone for a touchback, thus returning the ball to the Cowboys at their 20.

-Three plays after the turnover the Cowboys returned the favor.
-Morton threw a pass that was intercepted by Colts safety Rick Volk, who returned the ball 30 yards to the Cowboys' 3 (Morrall later referred to that play as the play of the game).
-Two plays later, the Colts scored on a two-yard touchdown run by Nowatzke.
-O'Brien's extra point sailed through the uprights to tie the game at 13–13.
+Three plays after the turnover, Morton threw a pass that was deflected by Garrison and intercepted by Colts safety Rick Volk, who returned the ball 30 yards to the Cowboys' 3-yard line before being tackled by wide receiver Reggie Rucker (Morrall later referred to that play as the play of the game).
+Two plays later, Nowatzke scored on a 2-yard touchdown run, tying the game at 13–13.
 (O'Brien says he was much calmer and more confident on this extra point than on the first one, which was blocked.)